 This is why my photo bag is not really a photo bag, it is an army bag.
 So this is my photo bag when I’m not using my 70-200m lens: Maxpedition Army Bag.

 And for the complete thing, I use my Eastpak backpack as a photo bag without a doubt.
 My Eastpak is water resistant, small on the outside and big on the inside.
 It is also made with a very hard and resistant fabric so I know that will protect my equipment.
 And the most important for me, it has tons of mini pockets inside so I have room for everything without getting lost!
 And since it is so old, I can’t find the exact model that I use online, but every bag from this brand will be great!
+But if you need something a bit more than just a simple backpack like mine, Emily is giving some great suggestion for her favorite backpacks.
+Don’t forget to check it out.

 And I think it is important to mention that, if I know that I won’t be needing any other lens or flash, I go out using my camera on my Joby Pro Sling Strap.
 It is impressive the freedom that it gives you!